 - Dairy: Examples of foods containing dairy include milk, yogurt, cheese, soy milk, and creams.
 It’s recommended that both boys and girls 14-18 years old consume 3 cups of dairy.
 There’s actually been some recent research done that indicates people shouldn’t be consuming too much dairy.
 Do your own research, and avoid consuming dairy that’s high in saturated fats and sugars.

 2b) Explain why you should limit your intake of oils and sugars.

-Sugars and oils are high in calories, but provide little nutritional value.
+Sugars and oils are high in calories but provide little nutritional value.
 You should limit your consumption of these types of foods, as overconsumption of sugar is linked to fast weight gain and obesity.
-Moreover, excessive sugar consumption will eventually cause diabetes, which is incurable and causes your body to function incorrectly.
+Moreover, excessive caloric, carb, and sugar consumption could eventually lead to type 2 diabetes, which causes one’s body to function incorrectly.

 Saturated-fat oils are linked to negative health conditions such as heart disease and high blood pressure.
 By overconsuming sugars, oils, and fats, over time your arteries will begin to clog, and you’ll be faced with serious health problems.

 Since your body tends to crave the foods that you eat often, avoid binging on sugary or fatty foods.
 Don’t let yourself get accustomed to eating sugary or oily foods, and you’ll be able to more easily maintain a healthy lifestyle for years to come.

 2c) Determine your daily level of activity and your caloric need based on your activity level.
 Then, based on the MyPlate food guide, discuss with your counselor an appropriate meal plan for yourself for one day.

 With your parent’s permission, input your weight, age, height, and physical activity information into Freedieting.com’s calorie calculator (no login required).
 The results will first show you your body’s daily recommended caloric needs.